mattheuslee/Kitty/KittyLanguageGuide.md

 > `num: Number storing 4`
 > `num: Number storing 5`

 We can see here that the value stored in `num` will keep increasing one step at a time, until it reaches 6.
-When it is 6, then `num <= 5` is `False`, and the `While` command stops repeating its commands.
+When it reaches 6, then `num <= 5` is `False`, and the `While` command stops repeating its commands.